Tyrannosaurus: Soft tissue

 In the March 2005 issue of Science, Mary Higby Schweitzer of North Carolina State University and colleagues announced the recovery of soft tissue from the marrow cavity of a fossilized leg bone from a T. rex.
 The bone had been intentionally, though reluctantly, broken for shipping and then not preserved in the normal manner, specifically because Schweitzer was hoping to test it for soft tissue.
 Designated as the Museum of the Rockies specimen 1125, or MOR 1125, the dinosaur was previously excavated from the Hell Creek Formation.
 Flexible, bifurcating blood vessels and fibrous but elastic bone matrix tissue were recognized.
 In addition, microstructures resembling blood cells were found inside the matrix and vessels.
 The structures bear resemblance to ostrich blood cells and vessels.
 Whether an unknown process, distinct from normal fossilization, preserved the material, or the material is original, the researchers do not know, and they are careful not to make any claims about preservation.
 If it is found to be original material, any surviving proteins may be used as a means of indirectly guessing some of the DNA content of the dinosaurs involved, because each protein is typically created by a specific gene.
 The absence of previous finds may be the result of people assuming preserved tissue was impossible, therefore not looking.
 Since the first, two more tyrannosaurs and a hadrosaur have also been found to have such tissue-like structures.
 Research on some of the tissues involved has suggested that birds are closer relatives to tyrannosaurs than other modern animals.
+The original endogenous chemistry was also found in MOR 1125 based on preservation of elements associated with bone remodeling and redeposition (sulfur, calcium, zinc), which showed that the bone cortices are similar to those of extant birds.